AdobeDocs/aep-mobile-sdkdocs/src/pages/home/base/mobile-core/platform-services/tabs/network-service.md

     private final ExecutorService executorService = //

     /**
-     * Perfmoring an asynchronous network request.
+     * Initiate an asynchronous network request.
      *
      * @param request {@link NetworkRequest} used for network connection
      * @param callback {@link NetworkCallback} that will receive the {@link HttpConnecting} instance asynchronously.